ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Mention detection Task Evaluation

 \subsection{Zero-shot Mention Detection}

-\paragraph{Datasets and Metrics.} We evaluate ToMMeR on 13 NER corpora spanning news, Wikipedia, scientific/biomedical and industrial domains, and multi-genre resources; see Appendix~\ref{sec:datasets-appendix} for details.
+\paragraph{Datasets and Metrics.} We evaluate ToMMeR on 13 NER corpora spanning news, Wikipedia, scientific/biomedical and industrial domains, and multi-genre resources, as well as multi-lingual data.
+We detail all datasets in Appendix~\ref{sec:datasets-appendix}, and provide a comparison of schemas and annotation methods in Appendix~\ref{app:schema-comparison}.
 We report recall, precision, and F1 scores on mention detection.
-We target high recall to capture all potential entity mentions, while precision may be lower as ToMMeR detects mentions beyond standard benchmark types.
+We target high recall to capture all potential entity mentions, while lower precision is expected as ToMMeR detects mentions beyond standard benchmark types (Precision and Recall in gray in \Cref{tab:ZeroShotResults}).

-\paragraph{Raw output Results.} In this zero-shot setup, ToMMeR consistently achieves high recall across most of the 13 tested benchmarks, demonstrating strong coverage of entity mentions and general alignment with the notion of entity captured in these datasets (up to 98.6\% recall on MultiNERD).
-However, it struggles on ACE 2005 (40\% recall vs. 88.2\% in average), likely due to a distinct notion of entity mention learned on Pile-Ner\footnote{Upon inspection, we find that many mentions in ACE include determiners (e.g., “the president”), which differs from the patterns ToMMeR learned (e.g. “president”).
-A set of randomly chosen examples is provided in \Cref{fig:inferenceACE}.}.
+\paragraph{Results.} In this zero-shot setup, ToMMeR consistently achieves high recall across most of the 13 tested benchmarks (See \Cref{tab:ZeroShotResults} upper part and average), demonstrating strong coverage of entity mentions and general alignment with the notion of entity captured in these datasets (up to 98.6\% recall on MultiNERD).
 Precision is as expected lower on gold data due to non-nested and limited scope of annotated entities.
+One exception is on ACE 2005 (40\% recall vs. 88.2\% in average), due to a distinct notion of entity mention learned on Pile-NER.
+ACE include both determiners (e.g., “the president”), which differs from the patterns ToMMeR learned (e.g. “president”) and pronouns (for coreference resolution, not annotated in Pile-NER), which ToMMeR didn't learn to detect\footnote{A comparison of those schemas is provided in appendix, fig.~\labelcref{fig:SchemaComparison}, as well as random ACE samples with ToMMeR's predictions in App~\labelcref{fig:inferenceACE}.
+More details in App.~\ref{sec:datasets-appendix} and \ref{app:schema-comparison}.}.
+ToMMeR also transfers well on Latin languages, achieving 86\% average recall on French, Spanish, and German when evaluated on WikiANN.
+Performance however drops on Chinese (41\% recall), likely due to significant differences in tokenization and syntax encoding in the English-centric Llama backbone.